- Brush Pit OPEN

 - Walking Trails

-The Thorne Street Brush Pit opens for business.
-The Pit opens April 5th, 2014 and is to be used for the disposal of yard waste.
+The Thorne Street Brush Pit is open for business.
+This is for residents to dispose of yard waste.

 - Operating hours are 9:00 am to 3:00 pm Monday thru Friday (except holidays, and 10:00 am to 2:00 pm Saturdays.